zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2021-02-09: Head-to-head team results are now viewable at League > History > Head-to-Head and Team > History > Head-to-Head. [[1]](https://basketball-gm.com/blog/2021/02/head-to-head/) [[2]](https://old.reddit.com/r/BasketballGM/comments/lgj82n/headtohead_team_results_new_in_version/)

+* 2021-02-09: Added a new option in League Settings to track overtime losses (OTL) separately from regulation losses, as is common in hockey.
+Currently it's just cosmetic, they count the same as losses.

+* 2021-02-09: Added new skill label "V" for "Volume Scorer" to BBGM.
+Thanks @nicidob! [[1]](https://github.com/dumbmatter/gm-games/pull/357)

+* 2021-02-09: Updated the "desired contract length" formula based to feel more realistic.
+Thanks @nicidob! [[1]](https://github.com/dumbmatter/gm-games/pull/356)

 * 2021-02-07: In BBGM, added a new league setting available in God Mode to control the number of fouls in a period before the bonus.
 Thanks @domini7!
 This setting automatically changes in historical leagues in 1955 and 1967. [[1]](https://github.com/dumbmatter/gm-games/pull/351) [[2]](https://old.reddit.com/r/BasketballGM/comments/legy0a/udominila_added_a_new_league_setting_available_in/)

 * 2021-02-04: In the Retired Jersey Numbers of the Team History page, it now shows how many championships each player won with this team. [[1]](https://old.reddit.com/r/BasketballGM/comments/lc88pn/number_of_championships_are_shown_for_players/)